The Ultimate Beginner's Guide to Vape Coils

 There are a few specific wire materials to choose from, including:

-Ceramic coils: These coils either include a porous ceramic wick rather than a regular cotton wick, or a mixture of both.
+- Ceramic Vape Coils: These coils either include a porous ceramic wick rather than a regular cotton wick, or a mixture of both.
 Ceramic coils are known to last longer than regular coils, and offer a number advantages, including a reduced risk of spitback, boosted e-liquid flavour, and quicker heating times at lower wattages.

-Mesh coils: Mesh coils have a curved mesh net rather than a wound piece of wire like regular coils.
+- Mesh Vape Coils: Mesh coils have a curved mesh net rather than a wound piece of wire like regular coils.
 Due to the net’s larger surface area, mesh coils are able to heat up e-liquid faster, which in turn improves e-liquid flavour and vapor production.
 Mesh coils can also prevent hot spots, meaning they tend to last longer than standard coils.

 What is Coil Resistance and Ohms?

 As well as varying materials and structure, vape coils can be chosen in terms of their resistance type, each with their own benefits.
 This is determined by the unit Ohms, in which lower measurements are able to produce more cloud vapour.
 If you choose to vape with a coil resistance of less than 1.0 Ohm, this is known as a sub ohm or direct to lung coil, while vaping above 1.0 Ohm is referred to as a mouth to lung coil coil.

 MTL refers to the beginner-friendly method of vaping, which involves slowly drawing vapour into the mouth before pausing and inhaling it into the lungs.
 Mouth to lung coils are high resistance (1.0 Ohm or higher), which means they produce less vapour but are able to provide enhanced e-liquid flavour.
 Due to their low vapour production, MTL coils also tend to last longer.

 Sub Ohm Vape Coils / Direct to Lung (DTL) Coils